-We are a party to litigation incidental to our business from time to time.
-For additional information regarding litigation to which we are a party, see Note 23 - Commitments and Contingencies to our accompanying consolidated financial statements, which are incorporated by reference into this item.
+We are a party to legal proceedings incidental to our business from time to time.
+For additional information regarding litigation to which we are a party, see Note 22 - Commitments and Contingencies to our accompanying consolidated financial statements, which are incorporated by reference into this item.